A Blessing of Animals

-The National Sculpture Society (NSS) is pleased to present A Blessing of Animals, a juried exhibition of monumental animal sculpture, showing exclusively at The Cathedral of St. John the Divine in New York City and at Naples Botanical Garden in Florida.
+The National Sculpture Society (NSS) is pleased to present A Blessing of Animals, a juried exhibition of monumental animal sculpture, showing exclusively at The Cathedral Church of Saint John the Divine in New York City and at Naples Botanical Garden in Florida.
 Opening on Saturday, June 10, in Manhattan, the juried exhibition features the works of 26 sculptors from around the United States.
 The show remains on view through September 10 before traveling to Naples, Florida where it will be on display from early October through late January 2018.

 For the better part of a year, creatures great and greater will fill the nave of America’s largest Cathedral in America’s busiest city, and then bask in the tropical splendor of Florida’s finest equatorial garden.
 The animal theme will delight visitors at both locations whose combined tourist numbers swell to over 1 million people a year.
 The sculptures on display range from life-size to heroic and are created by some of this country’s leading animal sculptors.
 Animals furry, feathered, finned and flippered are represented in the show.
 Highlights include an eight-and-a-half foot tall Grizzly bear; a babel-like tower of frogs; ravens conversing from fence posts; a stalking bobcat; and a group of animal friends engaged in the childhood favorite, “Ring Around The Rosie.”
 Whether made of bronze, stone, or steel, the animal sculptures embody the diversity of talent and imagination of the artists and will appeal to everyone.